Particle PostParticle PostParticle Post

 KEY TAKEAWAY: Klarna's AI assistant succeeded at volume metrics and failed at value metrics.
 Any executive evaluating AI-driven support reduction who does not build measurement frameworks for both will replicate the same error.

-Why Does Klarna's $40 Million Savings Figure Mislead Enterprise AI Cost Models?
+Why Does Klarna's Savings Figure Mislead Enterprise AI Cost Models?

 The misuse pattern repeats across industries.
 Executives extract the cost-reduction headline and present it to boards without accounting for the quality degradation timeline.
 Klarna's first-month data was accurate.
 Its six-month data was not disclosed.
 Its twelve-month data forced a strategic reversal.